-EXAMINATION SCHEDULE FALL SEMESTER 2010
+EXAMINATION SCHEDULE - FALL SEMESTER 2011

 There will be no departure from the printed schedule, except as noted below: All examinations for one credit hour classes will be held during the last regular meeting of the class.
 Classes meeting more than three times a week will follow the examination schedule for MWF classes.
-The final exam meeting is required in order to satisfy the 750 contact minutes per credit hour required by the University of North Carolina Office of the President.
+Clinical and non-traditional class schedules, including graduate level courses, may also adopt a modified examination schedule as required.
+The final exam meeting is required in order to satisfy the 750 contact minutes per credit hour required by the University of North Carolina General Administration.
+Department Chairs are responsible for monitoring adherence to scheduled examination requirements.

 Classes beginning 6:00 p.m. or later are considered night classes.
-Examinations in classes meeting one night a week will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (December 9-December 16).
-Examinations in classes meeting two or more nights a week and beginning before 8:00 p.m. will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (December 9-December 16).
-Examinations in classes meeting two or more nights a week and beginning at or after 8:00 p.m. will be held at 7:30-10:00 p.m. on the second night of their usual meeting during the examination period (December 9-December 16).
-Classes meeting on Saturday morning will have the final examination on Saturday, December 11, at the usual hour at which the class meets.
+Examinations in classes meeting one night a week will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (December 8-December 15).
+Examinations in classes meeting two or more nights a week and beginning before 8:00 p.m. will be held at 7:30-10:00 p.m. on the first night of their usual meeting during the examination period (December 8-December 15).
+Examinations in classes meeting during the examination period (December 8-December 15).
+Examinations in classes meeting two or more nights a week and beginning at or after 8:00 p.m. will be held at 7:30-10:00 p.m. on the second night of their usual meeting during the examination period (December 8-December 15).
+Classes meeting on Saturday morning will have the final examination on Saturday, December 10, at the usual hour at which the classes meet.
+Distance education classes should give their final examination in a timely fashion to allow submitting of grades on time.

 Classes beginning on the half hour or meeting longer than one hour will have the final examination at the time scheduled of the hour during which the class begins (e.g., a 9:30-11:00 a.m.
 TTh classes will follow the examination schedule of the 9:00 a.m.
 TTh classes; 8:00-10:00 a.m.
 MWF classes will follow the examination schedule of the 8:00 a.m.
-MWF classes)
+MWF classes).

-Common examinations will be held according to the following schedule:
+Common examinations, including DE sections, will be held according to the following schedule: